sijuswamy/KTU-Maths-Updation/GAMAT101.md

 - introduce the concept of iterative minimization through Steepest descend and demonstrate the steepest descend approach in the solution of $f(x)=x^2$ at $x=0$.
 - Introduce the mathematical modelling of LPP using real world problem
 - Give more importannce to the solution space, feasible solution and the simplex procedure to find optimal solution of the objective function.

+>**Assessments:**
+ 1. Assignment- Provide application level questions with some `Python` based visualization or computation (preferable).
+In that case we can map the COs to PO5- use of modern tools.
+ 2. Internal tests- For internal tests 80% of questions will be direct and will be atmost K3.
+15% questions will be from application type but similar to discussed in the class/ assignments and 5% of questions will be challenging (questions from the reference textbooks)
+ 3. ESE- For the ESE, follow the same pattern of internal tests.